 The Goat Lane Meeting House (NR2 1EW) dates from 1826 and replaces one that Elizabeth Fry attended as a child.
 It lies behind wrought iron railings, with a lamp above the gates and extensions on both sides forming a small courtyard.
 Inside, plain wooden benches face the centre and there are no memorials or inscriptions.
-Simplicity is all for the Quakers, with no concessions to human pride.
+For the Quakers, simplicity is all, with no concessions to human pride.

 Norwich's other Quaker meeting house, the Gildencroft, is at the end of Chatham Street, just north of the inner ring road (NR3 3DN).
 Built originally in 1698, it was destroyed by fire in an air raid in 1942 and reopened in 1958.
 Looking rather run down, it is now used as a pre-school nursery.
-Just adjacent is the Friends Burial Ground, now overgrown in the interests of nature conservation.
-In the Quaker spirit of equality, all the headstones are identical, giving just the name, age and dates of the deceased.
+The adjacent Friends Burial Ground is now overgrown in the interests of nature conservation.
+In the Quaker spirit of equality, the headstones are all identical, giving just the name, age and dates of the deceased.
 Whatever differences of wealth or status they enjoyed in life, the Quakers were all equal in death, with no elaborate tombs or fulsome epitaphs to honour those who could afford them.
-One plot in the far right corner is devoted to the Gurney family, with many of Elizabeth Fry's relatives buried here.
+One plot in the far right corner is devoted to the Gurney family, where many of Elizabeth Fry's relatives lie buried.

 In Colegate, just off Magdalen Street are two early buildings, representing different non-conformist traditions.
 The Old Meeting House is an Independent or Congregational Church, whose origins date back to 1643.
 Just next to it is the Octagon Chapel, opened by John Wesley in 1756 as one of the first Methodist chapels, and now used by a Unitarian church (NR3 1BN).